KENFOX IP & Law Office > Our Practice > Laos > Customs recordal for IPR protection in Laos – What you must know?

 To request customs authorities to monitor imports bearing infringing or counterfeit trademarks in Laos, the following documents should be provided:

 (i) Power of Attorney (PoA): This document authorizes a representative to act on behalf of the trademark owner in customs matters.
-The PoA must be notarized by the notary public in the trademark owner’s country.

 (ii) Trademark Registration Certificate: This document proves that the trademark owner has registered their trademark in Laos.
 A copy of the Trademark Registration Certificate is sufficient for customs recordal in Laos.